-Internal linking is arguably the linchpin that holds a website together.
+Internal linking is the linchpin that holds a website together.

-As long as internal links exist from one page to another, site-wide content will remain connected and accessible to users and search engines.
+As long as internal links connect your pages, sitewide content will remain accessible to users and search engines.

-However, not all practices for internal linking are effective.
+However, not all internal linking practices are effective.

-Indiscriminate internal linking may even be a limiting factor for SEO and bottleneck the user’s search experience.
+Building internal links indiscriminately can be a limiting factor for SEO performance and may bottleneck the user experience.

 1. Anchor Text Optimization